-Planning a wedding with divorced parents is tough, and it can be even more so if one (or both!) of your parents has started to see someone new—especially when it comes to your limited supply of plus-ones.
-If one of your parents has a new S.O. (and there’s no engagement ring in sight), do you have to invite him or her to your wedding?
+Planning a wedding with divorced parents is tough, and it can be even more so if one (or both) of your parents has started to see someone new—especially when it comes to your limited supply of plus-ones.
+If one of your parents has a new SO (and there’s no engagement ring in sight), do you have to invite him or her to your wedding?
 This one’s tricky, so we’ve turned to the experts for help.

 It’s also important to think about how your parent’s new SO will participate in the wedding.
 You do not have to include this person in the processional.
 Instead, reserve a seat next to where your parent will be sitting, where he or she should be seated before the processional begins.
 Then, once your parents have processed, they can take their seats—and have their partners waiting for them in the next chair.
 They also should not stand in the receiving line.
-If the relationship is very new, most of your family members won’t know your mom’s or dad’s new partner, and your receiving line is not the appropriate place to make those introductions.
+If the relationship is very new, most of your family members won’t know your mom’s or dad’s new companion, and your receiving line is not the appropriate place to make those introductions.
 Instead, he or she should mingle with the rest of the guests, and then your parent can make introductions during cocktail hour.

-● New SOs should not participate in the processional unless they are engaged to your parent.
+- New SOs should not participate in the processional unless they are engaged to your parent.
 Instead, they should be seated in the seat next to the one reserved for your mom or dad.

-● They should not stand in the receiving line and instead should mingle with guests.
+- They should not stand in the receiving line and instead should mingle with guests.

-● They should be seated at the same table as (and next to!) the parent they are dating.
+- They should be seated at the same table as (and next to) the parent they are dating.